google/clasp/README.md

 - `--open`: Open StackDriver logs in a browser.
 - `--setup`: Setup StackDriver logs.
 - `--watch`: Retrieves the newest logs every 5 seconds.
-- `--simplified`: Removes timestamps to the logs.
+- `--simplified`: Removes timestamps from the logs.

 #### Examples